rawdlite/docker-rompr/README.md

 Running your ROMPR docker image
 ------------------------------

-Start your image binding the external ports 80 and 3306 in all interfaces to your container:
+Start your image binding the external ports 80 in all interfaces to your container:

 	docker run -d -p 80:80 rawdlite/docker-rompr